Nocte-Clara/nekomancer/README.md

 If you want to contribute, have a look at the files available in the [Documentation](https://github.com/Nocte-Clara/nekomancer/docs), this will help you get you started.

 Found a bug or have a suggestion?
-Open an issue on [GitHub Issues](https://github.com/Nocte-Clara/nekomancer/issues) or join our discussion!
+Open an issue on [GitHub Issues](https://github.com/Nocte-Clara/nekomancer/issues)!

 ---